 Many personal trainers have a dream to open a gym.
 Maybe you’re sick of letting your boss or club owner drain your profits.
 Maybe you are in an unfair partnership with another trainer that isn’t pulling his or her weight.
 Or maybe something has changed in your life that you need more than what your current position provides.

-–> RECOMMENDED READING: How Do I Get More Personal Training Clients?
+ALSO READ: How Do I Get More Personal Training Clients?

-Tip 1 – Do Your Research and Put a Realistic Plan Together
+Tip 1.
+Do Your Research and Put a Realistic Plan Together

-I hear personal trainers bitch about their current situation, saying the classic line, “Wait until I have my own gym, then I’m going to . . .”
+I hear personal trainers bitch about their current situation, saying the classic line, “Wait until open a gym, then I’m going to . . .”

 All I could think was: did he just rob a bank or did he get a very large inheritance from a relative?

 If you’re going to be borrowing money from the bank, they’ll insist on a written business plan and projections.
-You need to have a thick skin during this process and be prepared for some tough questions.
-Close your eyes and pretend you’re on the show “Shark Tank.”
-It’s all about money to the bank—they care very little about your dreams!
+You need to have thick skin during this process and be prepared for some tough questions.
+Basically, close your eyes and pretend you’re on the show Shark Tank.
+It’s all about money and return on investments to the bank—they care very little about your dreams!